-For Wine on Tap
+For Self-Serve Wine

 On the most basic level, offering wine via kegs and taps massively increases sustainability and reduces waste compared to bottles.
 This is because kegs prevent oxidation and allow wines to last for up to 6 weeks; they also completely eliminate the use of glass bottles which significantly cuts down on your cost of goods sold and also reduces your carbon footprint.